 - You’re not in a rush and are happy to spend time looking for the perfect property investment

 - You’re willing to pay the higher associated costs in taxes and fees

 - You’re happy to invest outside of prime areas of Lisbon, Porto, and the Algarve.
 We strongly suggest looking at properties in Madeira.

-To be eligible for the Portugal Golden Visa, you must be a non-EU/EEA and non-Swiss citizen, over 18 years old and with no criminal record.
+To be eligible for the Golden Visa, you must be a non-EU/EEA and non-Swiss citizen, over 18 years old and with no criminal record.

-These eligibility requirements apply to whichever Golden Visa route you choose.
+These eligibility requirements apply to whichever route you choose.

-To combat money laundering and fraud, all Portugal Golden Visa Investment funds will require you to provide evidence of the source of your funds.
+To combat money laundering and fraud, all qualified investment funds will require you to provide evidence of the source of your funds.
 Some may also ask for proof that you’re a knowledgeable and experienced investor.

-We only recommend Portugal Golden Visa investment funds that are open to US citizens, although you may be subject to additional checks to comply with FATCA regulations.
+The funds mentioned in this guide are all open to US citizens, although you may be subject to additional checks to comply with FATCA regulations.

-All Portugal Golden Visa routes require a standard list of documents.
+All Golden Visa routes require a standard list of documents.
 It’s important to prepare these carefully, as any inaccuracies or omissions can delay your application.